-To avoid having any issues, you can either use a fraccionated coconut oil, which doesn’t solidify, or use a little less beeswax when you make your winter batches with “regular” coconut oil.
+To avoid having that issue, you can either use a fraccionated coconut oil, which doesn't solidify, or use a little less beeswax when you make your winter batches with “regular” coconut oil.

 Why the matcha?
 Can I leave it out?

 I'm so glad you asked.
 If you don't have any matcha, you can most certainly make this deodorant without it, but I think it's a great addition to this homemade deodorant.

 I started using matcha in my first homemade deodorant, a recipe that I almost posted on this blog last year.
 I had determined that dissolving the baking soda helped me to avoid the sensitivity issues with baking soda deodorants, but I hated applying a liquid solution of baking soda, so I made a deodorant stick recipe using a combination of baking soda and water combined with oils.

 Lotions and creams are made by emulsifying together a water solution and an oil solution, using a wax or other emulsifier to help keep them together.
 Adding water and other liquids to your lotions and creams makes them lighter and hydrating, but it has the disadvantage of being a breeding ground for bacteria.
 (Just think how quickly a fresh fruit or vegetable goes bad in comparison with a dried one whose moisture has been removed.)